lavinei/pybats/README.md

 )
 ```

 The model has the posterior mean and variance of the state vector stored as ```mod.a``` and ```mod.C``` respectively.
 In this example, we are purely interested in the forecasts.
-We'll take the median as the point forecast, and also plot the $95\%$ credible interval.
+We plot the sales, median forecast, and 95\% credible interval.
 ```
 import matplotlib.pyplot as plt from pybats.point_forecast import median